-- (i) the site constraints are such as to prevent the construction of a reasonable building on the site without exceeding the relevant height limit; or - (ii) the nature of the proposed development is such that, to be functional, it must be built to a higher level; or - (iii) other extraordinary circumstances exist as reasonably determined by the local government. - (c) For the purposes of this clause, the building height limit does not apply to a chimney, mast, telecommunications infrastructure, satellite dish (not exceeding a diameter of 4 m), pole, wind turbine or signal receiving or transmitting tower.
+For the purposes of this clause, the maximum building height does not apply to a chimney, mast, telecommunications infrastructure, satellite dish (not exceeding a diameter of 4m), pole, wind turbine or signal receiving or transmitting tower.
 Notwithstanding, the development is to be designed, sited and/or treated to ensure that it does not adversely impact the visual amenity of the locality, as determined by the local government.